Todd Fredson, Ph.D.

 Fredson has translated from French two collections, as well, by Ivorian poet Tanella Boni, The future has an appointment with the dawn (APBS, UNP, 2018), which was a finalist for the 2019 Best Translated Book Award and the 2019 National Translation Award, and There where it's so bright in me, a collection for which Boni was awarded the Prix Théophile Gautier from the French Academy (APBS, UNP, 2022).

-Fredson's poetry, translations, nonfiction, criticism, and editorial curations appear in American Poetry Review, Boston Review, Jacket2, Research in African Literatures, Best American Experimental Writing, Warscapes, and other journals, anthologies, and blogs.
-He holds an MFA from Arizona State University and a PhD in Creative Writing and Literature from the University of Southern California.
-Fredson specializes in 20th and 21st century poetry and poetics, transnational and decolonial studies, African literature and poetics, and literary translation.
+Fredson's poetry, translations, nonfiction, criticism, and editorial curations appear in Agni, American Poetry Review, Boston Review, Indiana Review, Jacket2, Research in African Literatures, Best American Experimental Writing, Warscapes, Modern Poetry in Translation and other journals, anthologies, and blogs.
 His work has been supported by Fulbright and NEA fellowships, a Virginia G. Piper Fellowship for Cultural Exchange, and other kindnesses.

 Classes Taught